certbot/certbot/docs/using.rst

 Please note that the CA will send notification emails to the address you provide if you do not renew certificates that are about to expire.

-Let's Encrypt is working hard on improving the renewal process, and we apologize for any inconveniences you encounter in integrating these commands into your individual environment.
+Certbot is working hard on improving the renewal process, and we apologize for any inconveniences you encounter in integrating these commands into your individual environment.